 However, articles by two developers proved that Paulsen was planning on huge updates of the software, but the London Candidates simply came too early, and his presence in the chess world didn't last too long either.
 Links: Dave Steward and After the Flood.

-It was only months later when I realised how advanced ChessCasting actually was - it made a huge step in the right direction because:
+It was only months later when I realized how advanced ChessCasting actually was - it made a huge step in the right direction because:

 - A specific app for a chess event.